talkol/ton-content/BLOG07.md

 The open source model gives simple answers to the above questions.
 The tool is only popular as long as its users make it popular.
 Many projects will depend on this tool only as long as they're happy to do so.

 Shared libraries should always be published under a permissive open source license like [MIT](https://opensource.org/license/mit).
 This provides a strong guarantee to the library userbase that this library will never be abused.
-A permissive open source license eliminates lock in.
+A permissive open source license eliminates lock-in.
 If the maintainer of the library fails its userbase, somebody will [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the library and create a better version.

 The open source model keeps libraries honest.